luminatedtech/Tea-Time/README.md

 # Welcome to my Website that has all your tea needs!

-This project was created with the purpose of informing those who are not familiar with tea.
+Built with React,this project was created with the purpose of informing those who are not familiar with tea.
 This website informs you about how tea first came into be and how it was developed into the world wide drink of choice.

-#How to naviage the site
+# How to naviage the site

 The site implements a navbar which allows you to go through the different components of the site.